niyubo724/Poisoning-the-Distillate/README.md

 📖 Overview

 The repository contains tools to demonstrate how LLMs can be compromised via "Bad-Instruction" attacks.
 The workflow consists of three main stages:
-1.  **Data Poisoning**: Injecting specific triggers into instruction datasets using parallel or sequential processing.
+1. Data Poisoning: Injecting specific triggers into instruction datasets using parallel or sequential processing.
-2.  **Model Fine-tuning**: Using LoRA (Low-Rank Adaptation) to train the model on poisoned data.
+2. Model Fine-tuning: Using LoRA (Low-Rank Adaptation) to train the model on poisoned data.
-3.  **Evaluation**: Testing the model's behavior on clean vs. triggered inputs.
+3. Evaluation: Testing the model's behavior on clean vs. triggered inputs.

 📂 Project Structure